aerian-studios/modern-js-workshop/week06/readme.md

 const twentySeven = calculateCubeFromSquare(9);
 ```

 Guess what?
-You've just written a _pure_ function (no side effects) **and** it
+That's a _pure_ function (no side effects) **and** it always returns
-always returns the same thing given the same input - the first 2 points from our
+the same thing given the same input - the first 2 points from our requirements.
-requirements (the 3rd is (just) best practice).
 BOOM! walk away...
-Walking away
-is the correct thing to do; there is no need to optimise until you have good
+Walking away is the correct thing to do; there is no need to
-reason.
+optimise until you have good reason.

-It is worth noting 2 things about the code above (apart from the fact that it is
+As a matter of interest, it is worth noting 2 things about the code above (apart
-awesome FP goodness and you didn't even have to try):
+from the fact that it is awesome FP goodness and you didn't even have to try):

 1. Because it does follow our two main principles of FP, we **can** say things
     like `const twentySeven = calculateCubeFromSquare(9);` or